 At the same time, we know that the City of Boulder has immediate needs for flood mitigation and has proposed utilizing part of the CU Boulder South property to address them.
 To most easily accommodate the city’s proposal, the property should be annexed so the city can implement its flood mitigation plan and manage construction under its jurisdiction.

-We will work with the city to hold community input meetings and we will review plans with the city.
 While it will be a number of years before we know what specifically will be developed on the land, we will keep the city and community informed at every juncture.
 And of course, the public has a number of opportunities to provide meaningful input along the way, including to CU Boulder, the Board of Regents, Colorado Commission on Higher Education and the state’s Capital Development Committee.

 Again, our stewardship requires that we plan how best to serve current and future students and how to best serve the state according to our mission.
 Annexing the entire property allows us to effectively carry out our stewardship responsibilities and to partner with the city to incorporate the community’s needs into our planning process.